mapbox/mapbox-maps-android/DEVELOPING.md

 on any concrete implementation.
 By having this strict decoupling, we makes sure we think well about the contracts a module has with other and what public API it exposes to consumers.

-#### sdk
+#### maps-sdk
-The sdk module is the main module developers integrate in their project.
+The maps-sdk module is the main module developers integrate in their project.
 It contains the most important building blocks of the product that couldn't have been decoupled from the underlying c++ implementation at this time.